The BEST Smash Cake for Baby’s First Birthday

 The basic recipe below is for a sugar-free cake which tastes like unsweetened light, fluffy white bread.
 If you’re okay with a small amount of sugar, you’ll find measurements for adding it.
 Adding the optional sugar makes this a cake that any dessert-loving adult would also love.

-Don’t skip cream of tartar in angel food cake.
+Don’t skip cream of tartar since this smash cake is inspired by angel food.
 The cake will rise higher with cream of tartar and will give it that light and fluffy texture that is so unique to angel food cake.

 How to Make Smash Cake